 If you want to be running properly, make sure you aren’t limiting or crunching up your stride.
 Many people find themselves bumping up against the bars in front of the treadmill.
 Using the whole belt is a good way to maintain proper form while running inside.

 It is also a good practice not to get off or on the treadmill when it is running.
-My personal practice if I need to jump off quickly is to put my feet on the side rails, which are stationary.
+If I need to jump off quickly, my personal practice is to put my feet on the stationary side rails.
 This enables me to stop the track from moving before getting off.

 If you find yourself struggling to acclimate to the treadmill, just slow it down a little (.1 or .2 on the treadmill may not translate to much difference in speed, but it may help you with perceived effort).